 Preferred Admission For Freshman and Transfer Students

-Through our preferred admission program, undergraduates and transfer students who qualify may be granted automatic admission to our Doctor of Pharmacy program.
-With acceptance rates at professional pharmacy programs around 12 percent, the Cedarville direct entry option streamlines your goal of becoming a pharmacist.
+Through our preferred admission program, undergraduates and transfer students who qualify may be granted preferred admission to our Doctor of Pharmacy program.
+With acceptance rates at professional pharmacy programs around 12 percent, the Cedarville preferred admission option streamlines your goal of becoming a pharmacist.

 Preferred admission is determined by a competitive process and begins with an invitation by the Pharmacy Admissions Committee.